OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 optional fields are preserved; for example, OpenWeatherMap v4 active alert IDs are exposed under `current.alerts`.

+The current payload schema is `2.0`.
+Wind measurements use `wind.value`;
+the OpenWeatherMap v4-specific `wind.real` field from schema `1.0` has been removed.

 Generated display artifacts use named output profiles:

 ```text